8-year-old transported after being stabbed by older brother; child expected to be OK

 LAUDERHILL, FLA.
-(WSVN) - An eight-year-old boy was rushed to the hospital after being stabbed in Lauderhill.
+(WSVN) - An 8-year-old boy was taken to the hospital after he was stabbed by his older brother while they were fighting at their Lauderhill home, police said.

-The incident took place in the 1100 block near North State Road 7, Friday.
+The incident took place along the 1100 block of North State Road 7, Friday morning.

-Officials said there was an altercation with his 10-year-old brother.
-The mother reportedly called police after she saw the older brother throw a knife at the victim.
+Investigators said things got heated during the altercation, and the victim’s 10-year-old brother grabbed a knife and threw it, injuring his sibling.

 7News cameras captured the boy being put into the back of an ambulance.